 Mentioned below are some of the key features of Section 80EEA.

-Eligibility: The deduction mentioned under section 80RRA is only available to individuals who are first-time home buyers.
-This means they cannot own any other residential property, whether a let-out or self-occupied, at the time their home loan is sanctioned.
+Eligibility: The deduction is available only to individuals who are first-time homebuyers.
+They must not own any other residential property at the time of loan sanction.

 Additional Deduction: The deduction mentioned under section 80EEA is over and above the section 24(b) existing deduction of Rs 2 Lakh on the home loan interest.